The West Wing: Legacy and influence

 The show's legitimacy, political slant, and idealist representations of Washington, as well as its notable writing and film merits, have generated considerable discussion.

 In 2011, The New York Times reported the then-fledgling government of Myanmar used DVDs of The West Wing episodes to study democracy.
 This was corroborated by Secretary of State Hillary Clinton the following year.

 In March 2014, cast members Bradley Whitford, Janel Moloney and Richard Schiff participated in a Harvard Institute of Politics event with show writer and MSNBC host Lawrence O'Donnell to discuss the impact of the show.
 The following month, Whitford and Schiff also participated in a discussion with writer Eli Attie at the University of Chicago Institute of Politics.

+Lin-Manuel Miranda has cited the series as a significant influence on the creation of his musical Hamilton.

 In 2016, Sorkin and the cast reunited to mark the 10th anniversary of the show's finale at the ATX Festival.
 In 2021, cast members reunited virtually as part of the Stars in the House series.

 In 2022, several cast members participated in a virtual roundtable on mental health organized by the United States Department of Health and Human Services during the Biden administration.

 In 2024, the Paley Center for Media in New York hosted an exhibition marking the 25th anniversary of the show's premiere, which cast member Janel Moloney wrote about attending.
-Sorkin had previously marked the show's 20th anniversary at a Paley panel in New York in 2019 following a screening of episode "Two Cathedrals", while both Sorkin and cast members had previously participated in a Paley panel in Los Angeles in 2000 with a screening of the episode "In Excelsis Deo".
+Sorkin had previously marked the show's 20th anniversary at a Paley panel in New York in 2019 following a screening of episode "Two Cathedrals", while both Sorkin and cast members previously participated in a Paley panel in Los Angeles in 2000 with a screening of the episode "In Excelsis Deo".